A quirky... reflective work that’s as tenderhearted as it is spryly comic and as poignant as it is ultimately uplifting.

 Directed by JEFFREY LO

-Kenneth, a 38-year-old bookstore clerk, finds refuge sipping mai tais at the local tiki bar.
-However, when the harsh wake-up call of unemployment jolts him from his comfort zone, Kenneth is thrust into an unpredictable realm filled with challenges he has long evaded.
-With the unexpected kindness of those he meets along his journey, he begins to shatter the barriers of his solitude, awakening to the vibrant world around him for the very first time.
+Kenneth, a 38-year-old bookstore clerk, spends his evenings sipping mai tais at the local tiki bar.
+However, when sudden unemployment jolts him from his comfort zone, Kenneth begins to face a world he has long avoided.
+Thanks to the unexpected kindness of those he meets along his journey, he begins to shatter the barriers of his solitude, awakening to the vibrant world around him for the very first time.
 A tender, insightful, and humorous narrative.

 2024 Pulitzer Prize winner for Drama